jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 forced to work a bit harder in order to compromise organizations in this sector.
-That is good news for everybody except the threat actor, of course.Figure 60\.
-Top patterns in Financial and Insurance industry breachesFrequencyTop patternsThreat actors3,348 incidents, 1,115 with confirmed data disclosureSystem Intrusion,
+That is good news for everybody except the threat actor, of course.
-Miscellaneous Errors
-and Social
-Engineering
-represent 78% of
-breachesExternal (69%),
-Internal (31%)
-(breaches)Actor motives Financial (95%),
-Espionage (5%)
-(breaches)Data
-compromisedWhat is the
-same?Personal (75%),
-Other (30%),
-Bank (27%),
-Credentials (22%)
-(breaches)Miscellaneous Errors
-continue to plague
-this industry.
-As it did
-last year, Misdelivery
-presents an ongoing
-challenge for this
-sector.Summary
-System Intrusion has overtaken
-Miscellaneous Errors and Basic Web
-Application Attacks as the primary threat in Financial and Insurance this year, indicating a shift toward more complex attacks, accompanied by a rise in Social Engineering.
-Increased visibility into the Europe, Middle East and Africa (EMEA) region shows us that
+63
+2024 DBIR Industries
-Ransomware attacks are alive and well there as well.2024 DBIR Industries62Lest they make it simply too difficult for criminals, this vertical remains consistent in committing Errors.
+Lest they make it simply too difficult for criminals, this vertical remains consistent in committing Errors.
-As was almost universally the case this year, Misdelivery was quite prominent (Figure 61\) and, along with Misconfiguration and Loss, made up most of the errors in this industry.Has any action been taken?With regard to Action varieties, they tell the story of the patterns relatively clearly.
+As was almost universally the case this year, Misdelivery was quite prominent (Figure 61\) and, along with Misconfiguration and Loss, made up most of the errors in this industry.
+Has any action
+been taken?
+With regard to Action varieties, they tell the story of the patterns relatively clearly.
 Ransomware and the Use of stolen credentials, the bread and